-The tissue of the brain is supplied by a network of cerebral arteries.
-If the wall of a cerebral artery becomes weakened, a portion of the wall may balloon out and form an aneurysm.
+Brain tissue is supplied with oxygen and nutrients by a network of cerebral arteries.
+If the wall of an artery becomes weak, a portion of it may balloon out and form an aneurysm.

 Review Date 6/23/2020

-Updated by: Luc Jasmin, MD, PhD, FRCS (C), FACS, Department of Surgery, Holston Valley Medical Center, TN; Department of Maxillofacial Surgery at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Updated by: Amit M. Shelat, DO, FACP, FAAN, Attending Neurologist and Assistant Professor of Clinical Neurology, Renaissance School of Medicine at Stony Brook University, Stony Brook, NY.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.